 - 4. Adjust forecasts often

-While accurate projections can be helpful, the reality is that in most cases, market conditions and actual results are likely to vary.
+While accurate projections can be helpful, the reality is that, in most cases, market conditions and actual results are likely to vary.
 That’s why it’s important to revisit your financial forecasts regularly.
-Every day brings with it data on sales, costs, sales staff productivity and marketing responses.
-Your forecasting needs to rely upon actuals in order to more accurately project future financials and use your forecasts appropriately.
+Every day brings new data on sales, costs, sales staff productivity, and marketing responses.
+Your forecasting needs to rely upon actuals to more accurately project future financials.